 Due to the junk credit rating on most CLO issues, which are those rated BBB and below by Standard & Poor’s, funds like Eagle Point are incredibly risky.
 The lower the credit rating, the higher likelihood of default.
 To help offset this risk, CLO funds often distribute the risk by owning a wide variety of differing CLOs.

 The fund’s portfolio of just over $120 million is comprised of1,291 loan obligors, none of whom accounts for more than 1.38% of its total assets.
 The average loan maturity of the portfolio is 4.9 years, against 2.6 years of the average remaining CLO reinvestment period.
 The average rating on Eagle Point’s loans is B+/B. Eagle Point Income Fund was founded in 2018, generates around $11 million in net investment income annually.

 While there are inherent risks when dealing with debt obligations that are below investment-grade, Eagle Point does have several positives in its favor.

 Demand for leveraged loans and CLOs has been considerably higher over the past few years, but CLOs have grown at a much faster rate.

-Loans outstanding in the U.S. increased with a compound annual growth rate, or CAGR, of 7% since 2014.
-Over that same period of time, CLO outstanding has grown from $371 billion in 2014 to $673 billion last year, which computes to a CAGR of 12%.
+Loans outstanding in the U.S. increased with a compound annual growth rate, or CAGR, of 6% since 2015.
+Over that same period of time, CLOs outstanding have grown from $427 billion in 2015 to $766 billion last year, which computes to a CAGR of 12%.

 CLO demand is far outpacing loan demand.
 This is where a company like Eagle Point can find success.
 With higher demand for its CLOs, Eagle Income could see its business excel and afford to pay higher dividends to investors.